alrichroshan/M2-Embedded_Calculator/1_Requirements/README.md

 # Requirements

 # Introduction
 A Calculator is a device which can perform some mathematical operations.
-In this project we are going to implement some calculator operations on ATmega328p using LCD and Keypad.
+In this project, a calculator on ATmega328p using LCD and Keypad is developed which will perform calculations depending on the input from the user.

 # Components Used
 1. ATmega328p microcontroller.